jEnbuska/react-proxy-state/README.md

 ------------
 `getState` returns the current context state

+***Though context state can be manually be subscribed from context, Components should be access it directly***

 ##### Context state should always be kept normalized.
-###### Though context state can be manually be subscribed from context, Components should be access it directly

 Map Context State To Props
 ---------------------------

-Though context state can be manually be subscribed from context, Components should be defined by creating a higher-order component using 'mapContextToProps', that subscribes the context state changes on behave of the actual component.
+Components using context state should be defined by creating a higher-order component called *Connector*, by using *mapContextToProps* helper function. mapContextToProps *subscribes* the context state, on behave of the *actual component*.

-The higher-order component is called *Connector*
-The actual Component will get the context state as properties from the Connector component.
+Every time the context state changes, *Connector* passes the context state as properties to the *actual component*.

 ```
 import {mapContextToProps} from 'react-proxy-state';